Turkey-DAO/investigations/docs/multisigs/terra.md

 # Terra

-Terra is a decentralized stablecoin network that uses seigniorage created by its stablecoin, LUNA, to stabilize the value of its stablecoins.
-Terra's stablecoins offer instant settlements, low fees, and seamless cross-border exchange.
+Terra is a decentralized network.

 :::tip
 Click on an address to open it in [Chainsco.pe](https://chainsco.pe/).